Bhpsngum/starblast-modding-express/README.md

 ### `initialize()`
 Intialize your mod, this is preferably called after you load all the middleware and define your own custom game functions.

+## Modding Space ports
+The current version of Modding Express does not work in Modding Space.

+A MS-compatible version is in the progress.